rerdavies/ToobAmp/README.md

 *   **TooB BF-2 Flanger**

-    Simulates a famous flanger.
+    Simulates a Boss BF-2 flanger.
 Available in mono and stereo versions.

     &nbsp;